XTree: Clones

 The popularity of the program has led many enthusiasts to develop clone versions that work with modern operating systems.
-Known clones include Xfile, ZTreeWin, Unixtree and Ytree.
+Known clones include Xfile, ZTreeWin, UnixTree and Ytree.

 The authors and users commonly view these clones as a tribute to the original XTree program, rather than a competitor, especially since XTree is no longer commercially available.

+UnixTree

+UnixTree formerly was the official UNIX Systems version of XTree; it was modeled very closely after XTreeGold.